Tuition and Fees

 Disbursement of Financial Aid

-Financial aid, with the exception of Federal Work Study, is disbursed at the beginning of each enrollment period.
-If the aid package is for a regular nine-month period, one-half is disbursed at the beginning of each semester.
+Financial aid, with the exception of Federal College Work Study, Pell Grants and Direct Student Loans, is disbursed at the beginning of each enrollment period.
+Federal College Work Study is paid directly in the form of a paycheck to students who are employed in a student work position.
+Pell Grants are disbursed based upon the student’s attending hours throughout the semester.
+Direct Student Loans are disbursed in two installments during the fall and spring terms and during the summer term it will be disbursed in one installment after July 1.
+Students can review all of their scheduled aid disbursement dates within Husky Net’s Financial Aid section.
+If the aid package is for a regular nine-month period, the annual aid is scheduled for the fall and spring terms with the various awards disbursed within the semester.
 University policy requires that all aid must be used first to pay general registration and maintenance fees, room and board or other institutional expenses.
 Financial aid is credited to the student’s account first, and after direct costs such as tuition, fees, room and board are met, any excess aid is disbursed by the Cashier’s Office.

 This is the basic grant available to qualifying undergraduate students who have not earned a bachelors or professional degree.
 Funding comes from the federal government.
 All degree-seeking undergraduate students may apply by submitting the Free Application for Federal Student Aid (FAFSA).
 The annual maximum award is up to $5,920 per academic year.